AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

             *wscale% x hscale%*

-    if `width` or `height` is 0, that dimension will be automatically computed so as to preserve the original aspect ratio.
+    If `width` or `height` is 0, that dimension will be automatically computed so as to preserve the original aspect ratio.

+    By default, the scaling that occurs is to map the *full/display* window area of the input image to the full/display window of the output image (determined by the `size` argument).
+However, a more general warping can be specified using any of the `:from=`, `:to=`, or `:offset=` optional modifiers.
+(These modifiers were added in OpenmageIO 2.5.)

     Optional appended modifiers include:

+      `:from=` *size*
+        The region (specified in any of the same forms as the *size* argument, with decimal / partial pixel sizes and offsets allowed) of the source image that defines the transformational mapping.
+This defaults to the full/display window of the source image.

+      `:to=` *size*
+        The region (specified in any of the same forms as the *size* argument, with decimal / partial pixel sizes and offsets allowed) of the destination image that defines the transformational mapping.
+This defaults to the full/display window of the destination image.

+      `:offset=` [+-] *xoffset* [+-] *yoffset*
+        An additional offset (after the resize) to adjust the placement of the result.
+Fractional pixel offsets are allowed.

       `:filter=` *name*
         Filter name.
 The default is `blackman-harris` when increasing